• Skip to primary navigation

 Receptionists can manage general office records and data by maintaining the filing system, recording information received in communications with vendors and clients, and collecting and distributing incoming and outgoing mail.

-A receptionist may be in charge of both physical mail and email communications for a company.
+A receptionist may be in charge of a company’s physical mail and email communications.
 Receptionists may also collect personal information from new clients and, if necessary, verify and record this information.

 Customer care

-A receptionist’s role is critical to a business’s customer service because the receptionist is often the person with whom a client or vendor communicates the most and is the first person with whom they interact when contacting or visiting the business.
+A receptionist’s role is critical to a business’s customer service because the receptionist is often the person with whom a client or vendor communicates the most and is the first person they interact with when contacting or visiting the business.

 Receptionists must have excellent customer service skills, including the ability to remain calm and friendly when dealing with problems.